lgp171188/launchpad/lib/lp/bugs/stories/feeds/xx-bug-atom.rst

     >>> one_mem_browser.getControl('Subscribe user').click()

-Now we can do a query on the lastest bugs for simple team and expect some results.
+Now we can do a query on the latest bugs for simple team and expect some results.

     >>> browser.open(